 Bake for 25-35 minutes turning midway for an even bake.
 If you feel they are still not cooked thru.
 Turn off the oven and allow them to further dry out by sitting in the oven for 10 minutes.

 Once baked allow to cool, brush with melted vegan butter and dip into the pant with the cinnamon and sugar to coat.

 To make the ganache combine the chips and coconut oil and microwave for 1 minute stirring every 15 seconds to prevent the chocolate from burning.

 To make the caramel sauce add all the ingredients to a pan and bring to a boil.
 Reduce to a simmer.
 Cook over medium heat for 10 minutes until reduced slightly by half and golden.
-Will thicken even more once removed from heat.
+Take 1/3 cup of water and combine with the corn starch.
+Whisk until smooth.
+Pour into the mixture on the stove and whisk to combine.
+Remove from heat.
+Sauce will thicken even more once removed from heat.